Westerline/CiscoIOS/README.md

 * Router Emulator Such as GNS3 for testing (Optional)
 * Text Editor with Syntax Highlighting Such as Notepad++ (Optional)

+### Disclaimer
+Please test these examples thoroughly in your own environment before deploying them to a production environment.
+I have tested these examples in my own environment, but I cannot garuntee their effectiveness and/or safety in yours.

 ### Coding/Indentation Style

 * Any comments should be located towards the top of the document.
 These comments should focus on items which aren't included in Cisco's IOS help system.